 Employers receive a grant of £75 per week for the length of the job trial.
 The employee with the disability is employed under the same terms and conditions as any other employee of that company and receives a wage at the 'going rate for the job'.

 Payment will be made in a lump sum at the end of the 13 week job trial period.

 The grant is available to employers who employ people with disabilities either full-time or part-time.
 The job should be permanent and expected to last at least 32 weeks.

-The Disability Employment Service
+Disability Employment Service

 DES also helps people who are sick and disabled find employment.
 It also has an Occupational Psychology Service.
-You can find out more about DES by downloading the leaflet at the following link.